Trump orders Israel to stop bombing Gaza after Hamas partially accepts his peace plan

 “If this LAST CHANCE agreement is not reached, all HELL, like no one has ever seen before, will break out against Hamas," Trump wrote Friday on social media.
 "THERE WILL BE PEACE IN THE MIDDLE EAST ONE WAY OR THE OTHER.”

-Under the plan, which Trump unveiled earlier this week alongside Israeli Prime Minister Benjamin Netanyahu, Hamas would immediately release the remaining 48 hostages — around 20 of them believed to be alive.
+Under the plan, which Trump unveiled earlier this week alongside Netanyahu, Hamas would release the remaining 48 hostages — around 20 of them believed to be alive, within three days.
 It would also give up power and disarm.

 In return, Israel would halt its offensive and withdraw from much of the territory, release hundreds of Palestinian prisoners and allow an influx of humanitarian aid and eventual reconstruction.
 Plans to relocate much of Gaza's population to other countries would be shelved.